hawkticehurst/musician-meetup/README.md

 | P0 (High) | As a user | I want to chat with other music players to plan meetups and discuss music together |
 | P1 (Med) | As a user | I want to be able to join meetup events that are already created |

-### User Stories

 **Story #1: I want to be able to create a user account and log in**

 We will create a **Dockerized** **Go** web microservice that acts as the server gateway.
-This web service will expose a REST API over port 443 that the Web UI can call.
+This web service will expose a REST API (over port 443) that the Web UI can call.
 This gateway will facilitate user creation and authentication.

-The service will maintain a connection to our **MySQL** database over port 3306 in order to save user information.
-The service will also maintain a connection to our **Redis** database over port 6379 in order to create, track, and delete user sessions.
+The service will maintain a connection to our **MySQL** database (over port 3306) in order to save user information.
+The service will also maintain a connection to our **Redis** database (over port 6379) in order to create, track, and delete user sessions.

 **Story #2: I want to create public meetup events that other music players can discover**

 We will create a **Dockerized** **Go** web microservice for creating, storing, and deleting meetup events.
-This web service will expose a REST API over port 80 that the API Gateway can call.
+This web service will expose a REST API (over port 80) that the API Gateway can call.

-The service will maintain a connection to our **MySQL** database over port 3306 in order to store meetup information.
+The service will maintain a connection to our **MySQL** database (over port 3306) in order to store meetup information.

 **Story #3: I want to be able to view meetup events that other users have created**

-As a continuation of the previous Go web
+ This is an augmentation to the above **Dockerized** **Go** web microservice that will retrieve all meetup events from our MySQL database (over port 3306) and return them to the client to be displayed via the Web UI.

 **Story #4: I want to chat with other music players to plan meetups and discuss music together**

 We will create a **Dockerized** **Node.js** web microservice to facilitate messaging between users.
-This web service will expose a REST API over port 80 that the API Gateway can call.
-This messaging service will be powered via **Web Sockets** and maintain a connection to our **MySQL** persistent database over port 3306 to maintain messaging history.
+This web service will expose a REST API (over port 80) that the API Gateway can call.
+This messaging service will be powered via **Web Sockets** and maintain a connection to our **MySQL** persistent database (over port 3306) to maintain messaging history.

 **Story #5: I want to be able to join meetup events that are already created**

 This will be an update to our Meetup web microservice.
 That will implement a REST API PATCH update to add the user to the meetup.

-The service will maintain a connection to our **MySQL** database over port 3306 in order to store and update this information.
+The service will maintain a connection to our **MySQL** database (over port 3306) in order to store and update this information.

 ## API Endpoints